From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Introduction

 \section{Introduction}

-Test-time adaptation (TTA) focuses on tailoring a pre-trained model to better align with unlabeled test data at test time ~\citep{sun2020test}.
-This paradigm is popular since the test data may unavoidably encounter corruptions or variations, such as Gaussian noise, weather changes, and many other reasons~\citep{hendrycks2019benchmarking, koh2021wilds}.
+Test-time adaptation (TTA) focuses on tailoring a pre-trained model to better align with unlabeled test data at test time~\citep{sun2020test}.
+That model needs to simultaneously produce a prediction and adapt itself in an online manner.
+The TTA paradigm is popular since the test data may unavoidably encounter corruptions or variations, such as Gaussian noise, weather changes, and many other reasons~\citep{hendrycks2019benchmarking, koh2021wilds}.
 Furthermore, the training and test data can not co-exist due to privacy concerns.
-These challenges have propelled TTA to the forefront as an emergent and swiftly evolving paradigm~\citep{sun2020test, wang2021tent, niu2022efficient, niu2023towards, liang2023comprehensive}.

-Recently, an array of test-time adaptation (TTA) techniques~\citep{sun2020test,wang2021tent} have emerged for classification problems.
-Broadly, these can be classified into two main categories: Test-Time Training (TTT)~\citep{sun2020test,liu2021ttt++} and Fully TTA~\citep{wang2021tent,niu2022efficient}.
-Compared to test-time training (TTT), fully TTA (TTA for short) is more practical, since TTT needs to change the original model training which may be infeasible due to privacy concerns.
-The key idea of TTA methods is to define a proxy objective at test time to adapt the pre-trained model in an unsupervised manner.
-Typical proxy objectives include entropy minimization~\citep{wang2021tent}, pseudo labeling~\citep{liang2020we} and class prototypes~\citep{su2022revisiting}.
+These challenges have propelled TTA to the forefront as an emergent and swiftly evolving paradigm~\citep{sun2020test, wang2021tent, niu2022efficient, niu2023towards, liang2023comprehensive,lin2024fully}.
+Broadly, existing techniques can be classified into two main categories: Test-Time Training (TTT)~\citep{sun2020test,liu2021ttt++} and fully TTA~\citep{wang2021tent,niu2022efficient}.
+Compared to TTT, fully TTA (TTA for short) is more practical and it is also the focus of this paper, since TTT needs to change the original model training which may be infeasible due to privacy concerns.

-While the majority of TTA studies have centered on classification problems, real-world scenarios frequently highlight the ubiquity and critical nature of semantic segmentation tasks.
-A prime instance is autonomous driving, where systems must accurately and instantaneously segment an array of dynamic and unpredictable perceptions~\citep{li2023lwsis}.
-Thus, even though classic TTA techniques offer marked advantages for classification, their suitability and performance for semantic segmentation remain unknown and largely under-explored.